Five great ways to improve your balance with yoga

 1) Mobilise and strengthen your feet and ankles for better balance

-As our feet and ankles are home to about a THIRD of all our proprioception mechanoreceptors, clearly, how well your feet and ankles move is a foundation of good balance.
-As your feet are the only part of your whole body in contact with the ground when you are upright and moving, they are a crucial feedback system!
-The strength of the muscles of the foot is also the base of our stability via the chain of connected muscular engagement right up the pelvic floor, and into the trunk or core muscles.
+As our feet and ankles are home to about a THIRD of all our proprioceptors, clearly how well your feet and ankles move is a foundation of good balance.
+As your feet are the only part of your whole body in contact with the ground when you are upright and moving, they are a crucial feedback system.
+Strong and mobile foot + ankle movement is the base of our stability via the chain of muscular connections up the pelvic floor and into the trunk and core muscles.

 Yet, as a result of wearing shoes, a lot of us have drastically limited ability to feel and control the movement of our feet.
-If you come my classes, you already know ALL about this, but regularly exercising all the joints of your toes, feet and ankles is a crucial part of improving and maintaining good balance.
+If you come my classes, you already know all about this - regularly exercising all the joints of your toes, feet and ankles is a crucial part of improving and maintaining good balance.
 My blog on the feet has all the exercises you need to develop stronger and more pliable feet.

 2) Strong Hips Help You Balance